You and Your Editor

 Not at all!
 A good editor brings his or her literary sensibilities to the table, along with their experience, which may indeed by quite vast.
 My editor at Tor, for example, has more experience as a book editor than anyone else in his field.

-As an editor myself, I appreciate authors who recognize that learning to write is primarily their responsibility.
+I appreciate authors who recognize that learning to write is primarily their responsibility.

 Sometimes I will get letters from people who desperately want me to write their stories for them, or to teach them everything that they need to know to become a writer.
 I will usually respond by saying, “I really can’t do that.”
 There are just too many people who want to become writers without doing the work.
 I’m not a ghost writer, and I don’t have the time to be anyone’s tutor.